whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Spiritual Strength with Others.md

 In order for this way of life to work, healthy communities needed to exist in the first place where people hold themselves and others to high standards so they can deeply trust each other.
 Mexican towns already existed before the revolution, but with corrupt leaders and divisive politics, they were not suitable places to discuss how to have a new healthy nation.

-To help form new healthy communities, the Zapatistas traveled around to meet face to face.
+To help form new healthy communities, the Zapatistas traveled around to meet people face to face.
 Major Ana Maria described secretly hosting study sessions where people discussed how they could organize, learn and contribute.[xxx-bringing women in ezln]

-One Zapatista woman named Susana traveled to dozens of communities where she read out the proposed Revolutionary Women's Law to women's groups.
+Zapatista women commanders Ramona and Susana traveled to dozens of communities where they read out the proposed Revolutionary Women's Law to women's groups.
 A women's group in each community gave feedback and ultimately had to approve the law to ensure that women would be fully respected in this new nation.
-Thousands of indigenous women were consulted in this process.[xxx-everyday heroism makes the sparkles possible]
+Thousands of indigenous women were consulted in this process.[xxx-everyday heroism makes the sparkles possible]<sup>,</sup>[xxx-opendemocracy zapatista women law as it is lived today]

 How could the women have offered feedback and given their consent if the women's groups didn't exist in the first place?
 How could the study sessions have formed if everyone in a given town were selfishly focused on their own life, and didn't care about building a healthy nation with others?

-If the communities of receptive people didn't exist, there would have been no one for the organizers to consult with, to build a nation with.
+If the communities of receptive people didn't exist, there would have been no one for the organizers to consult with or build a nation with.
 The respectful communities had to exist before they could be united into a respectful nation.

 These healthy communities are simply groups of people that have their own agreements on how to live well together.
 They still live under ruling-class laws, but despite that, they have their own standards and choose their own way of life the best they can based on all the principles in this book, including integrity, deep connection with the Earth, and generosity.

 The Zapatistas described how these healthy communities were absolutely essential for their revolution.

-Zapatista Major Ramona went to live in the jungle with dedicated revolutionaries in the 1980s, where she learned key skills like hunting and fighting and gained political consciousness.
-Ramona and a female friend joined around the age of 12 or 13, but were treated like they were 18 and were obviously held to very high standards.
-At the age of 25, she successfully lead about a thousand people in a military assault to free a town from Mexican rule and directed the resulting peace negotiations.[xxx-ezln ramona san crist]
+Commander Ramona and major Ana Maria went to live in the jungle with dedicated revolutionaries in the 1980s, where they learned key skills like hunting and fighting and gained political consciousness.
+They joined around the age of 12 or 13, but accepted responsibilities as full adults and were obviously held to very high standards.
+At the age of 25, Ana Maria successfully lead about a thousand people in a military assault to free a town from Mexican rule and Ramona directed the resulting peace negotiations.[xxx-ezln ramona san crist]<sup>,</sup>[xxx-opendemocracy zapatista women law as it is lived today]

-Many other Zapatistas didn't change their lives as radically as she did; they seemed to live normal lives in Mexico but they still supported the revolution, and Ramona said these people played a vital role.
+Many other Zapatistas didn't change their lives as radically as these women did; they seemed to live normal lives in Mexico but they still supported the revolution, and Ana Maria said these people played a vital role.
 The full-time revolutionaries had to have the support of the people to address challenges like helping them move around, get supplies, recruit, and blend in.
 Without the support of healthy communities of people who already had deep relationships with each other and the Earth, the revolution would have failed.

 What would happen if there was a revolutionary movement to create a new healthy nation, and a representative came to your region?
 Would there be a community of people who are already receptive to what he or she has to say because they've already been cultivating deep relationships with each other and the Earth, and they already know they want to live in a healthy nation?
 If the representative hosted a study session, would anybody come?
 Or would the representative move on, seeking more receptive people to collaborate with?